Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For Mary Hopkin

-As a follow-up to Mary Hopkin’s first single “Those Were The Days” (released in September 1968) and first album “Post Card” (released in February 1969), Paul McCartney decided to write her a song for her next single.
+As a follow-up to Mary Hopkin’s debut single “Those Were The Days” (released in September 1968) and first album “Post Card” (released in February 1969), Paul McCartney decided to write a new song for her next single.

 I didn’t have in mind any more Russian folk songs so I just wrote one for her.
 I thought it fit the bill.
 It wasn’t as successful as the first one but it did all right.
 My main memory of it is from years later, going on a boat trip from the north of Scotland to the Orkney Islands.
 The skipper of the boat was called George, and he told me it was his favourite song.
 And if you think of it from a sailor’s point of view, it’s very much a leaving-the-port song.
 He had the strangest Scottish accent, almost sort of Norwegian, as the Orkneyans do.
 He was quite proud of the fact that that was his favourite song.